fatchan/jschan/README.md

 Official:
  - [fatchan/jschan-docs](https://gitgud.io/fatchan/jschan-docs/) - API Documentation for jschan ([gitgud pages](https://fatchan.gitgud.site/jschan-docs/#introduction))
  - [fatchan/jschan-api-go](https://gitgud.io/fatchan/jschan-api-go) - WIP Golang API Client for jschan ([gitgud pages](https://fatchan.gitgud.site/jschan-api-go/pkg/jschan/))
+ - [jschan-antispam group](https://gitgud.io/jschan-antispam/) - Multiple projects that are compatible with jschan and implement more sophisticated antispam capabilities.

 Unofficial: **Not guaranteed to work or be safe, use at your own risk.**
- - [ussaohelcim/jschan-api-sdk](https://github.com/ussaohelcim/jschan-api-sdk) - JavaScript/TypeScript SDK for jschan.
- - [ussaohelcim/jschan-api-types](https://github.com/ussaohelcim/jschan-api-types) - TypeScript typings for jschan API.
- - [myumyu/globalafk](https://gitgud.io/myumyu/globalafk/) - "A simple python script that sends ugly notifications when something happens on a jschan imageboard that you moderate."
+ - [globalafk](https://git.ptchan.org/globalafk/) - "A simple python script that sends ugly notifications when something happens on a jschan imageboard that you moderate."
+ - [reporter](https://git.ptchan.org/reporter/) - news bot that fetches news from a provider and posts a snippet of it on a configurable board of a configurable jschan imageboard
+ - [yacam](https://git.ptchan.org/yacam/) - a bot that tries to detect (dumb) spam on jschan imageboards and does something about it

 ## For generous people